+Research has shown that drug and alcohol addiction is more prevalent in men than women.
 In general, men tend to fare better with using drugs and alcohol than women do.
-Their bodies are designed to allow for consumption of more substances at one time, and they are generally able to manage their addictions longer than women are.
-Because of the fact that men have more water in their bodies and because they have higher metabolic rates than women do, men can often consume more alcohol and drugs than women with less immediate physical effects.
-Men also experience less long-term physical symptoms related to drug and alcohol addictions.
-Even so, studies have shown that their consequences for their drug and alcohol use remain fairly the same for both genders if the addiction continues for a long period of time.
+Their bodies are designed to allow for the consumption of more substances at one time, and they can generally manage their addictions longer than women.
+Because men have more water in their bodies and higher metabolic rates than women, men can often consume more alcohol and drugs than women, with fewer immediate physical effects.

-As far as the physical aspect of addiction goes, women are more likely than men to use substances for weight management.
-There are more women who smoke because nicotine helps keep their weight down.
+Regarding the physical aspect of addiction, women are more likely than men to use substances for weight management.
+More women smoke because nicotine helps keep their weight down.
 The same is true for cocaine and amphetamine addictions.
 In addition, women tend to be more sensitive to the effects of drugs and alcohol for biological reasons.
-For example, a woman who drinks the same amount of alcohol as a man is going to get drunk much more quickly.
 It is possible that because of their increased sensitivity, women also tend to experience the consequences of addiction earlier in their lives.
-They’re more likely to be diagnosed with lung cancer or heart attacks, and they’re more likely to develop a wide range of other medical problems because of their addictions too.

-Addiction carries a significant social stigma for women, which is one reason it may be difficult for them to seek out treatment.
-Men don’t experience this as much.
-Women also have additional responsibilities in the home, such as caring for their children, which make it harder for them to justify getting the treatment they really need.
-They will often attempt to stop using on their own and have several failed attempts.
-It might take the intervention of a supportive friend or family member before they’re able to come to terms with addiction recovery treatment as a necessity for their lives.
+Addiction carries a significant social stigma for women, which is one reason it may be difficult for them to seek treatment.
+Women also have additional responsibilities in the home, making it harder for them to justify getting the treatment they need.